manhtukhang/niri-caelestia-shell/README.md

 **1.** Install the dependencies listed below.
 * Exapmle of what to do for CachyOS / Arch:
   1. `sudo pacman -S ddcutil brightnessctl cava networkmanager i2c-tools fish aubio libpipewire glibc qt6-declarative gcc-libs ttf-cascadia-code-nerd grim swappy libqalculate --needed`
-  2. `paru ttf-material-symbols-variable-git app2unit-git --needed`
+  2. `paru niri-git ttf-material-symbols-variable-git app2unit-git --needed`

 **2.** Either download the code, or clone this repo to your Quickshell config folder.
 * **The folder is usually here:**